Islands

-The thing about islands is they are physically cut off from the rest of the world.
-Thus, they often have distinct and unique ecosystems that have evolved over time.
+Island ecosystems are self-contained and isolated, physically cut off from the rest of the world.
+Thus, they have often developed a distinct and unique ecology that has evolved over time.
 Even though islands make up only 5% of land on Earth:

-• 20% of the world’s bird, reptile and plant species live there and nowhere else.
+• 20% of the world’s bird, reptile and plant species live on islands and nowhere else.

-• Around 61% of recorded extinctions globally have occurred on islands since the beginning of the 15th century.
+• Around 61% of recorded extinctions globally since the beginning of the 15th century (historic time) have occurred on islands.
 Oof!

 Outsized Returns on Conservation Investments